 - Develop native iOS and Android ‘apps’ with augmented reality and artificial intelligence

-The two directors have worked with/in the NHS, Academia, Pharmaceutical Industry & regulatory bodies to deliver high impact, innovative digital resources for the public and healthcare staff.
+Our team have worked with/in the NHS, Academia, Pharmaceutical Industry & regulatory bodies to deliver high impact, innovative digital resources for the public and healthcare staff.

 What is different?